anamitradebnath/week2project/README.md

 # Week 2 - Project

+Assignment Tasks - Week2 - Group No. 5
+Date of Submission
+Github Link
+Tasks
+Successfully deploying the Contract Ballot.sol with 2 Proposals Casting Votes
+Script:
+Script failing when array index given more than the length of proposal array Script successfully executing voting for a proposal Giving Voting Rights
+Script:
+Script successfully giving rights to vote to a new voter Trying to give the same voter voting right again throws error Delegate
+Script
+Script failing when a user who has already voted trying to delegate Winner Proposal
+Script
+Script failing with wrong contract address
+Script successfully executing and providing winning proposal name

 ## Assignment Tasks - Week 2 - Group No. 5
+This is a group activity for at least 3 students:
+- Develop and run scripts for “Ballot.sol” within your group to give voting rights, casting votes, delegating votes and querying results
+- Write a report with each function execution and the transaction hash, if successful, or the revert reason, if failed
+- Submit your weekend project by filling out the form provided in Discord
+- Submit your code in a GitHub repository in the form

 ### Date of Submission
 18-Aug-2024